herecomesjaycee/airport_challenge/README.md

 =================
 **How to use**

+1) On your terminal , run the command `gem install bundle` (if you don't have bundle already)

+2) Once the installation completes, run `bundle`

+3) On your terminal, run irb and below is an example of how to use the program

+**Note:**

 Default capacity = 1

 To change default capacity, use `Airport.New new_capacity` on line 002

-On your terminal, run irb and below is an example of how to use the program

 ```
 $ irb
 2.2.3 :001 > airport = Airport.new